LegPro/springai-simple-rag-demo/README.md

 - **Vector Search Request Configuration**: Adjust the search parameters used by `SearchRequest.defaults()` to fine-tune retrieval behavior.
 - **Template for Custom User Prompts**: Customize the default message or provide dynamic prompt generation.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.

-## Contributing

-Feel free to submit issues or pull requests if you would like to contribute to the project.